ZackPierce/openoperator/README.md

  * Numeric parsing - string to float and string to integer
  * Set manipulation and inspection
  * Geometry-related helpers: distance
 * QTI XML implementations of all custom operators not requiring fundamentally new primitives.
+* Stand-alone example assessmentItem XML demonstrating all custom operator features
 * Non-Java reference implementations of operations.
+* Documentation
-* Document guiding practices for operation behavioral patterns
+ * Guiding practices for operation behavioral patterns
-* Expand wiki documentation of operators to reduce the time people have to spend looking through the code-centric documents.
+ * Expand wiki documentation of operators to reduce the time people have to spend looking through the code files.
-* Document (and automate) code style guidelines
+ * Formalize (and automate) code style guidelines
-* Document collaboration guidelines
+ * Describe collaboration guidelines